CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/lab-01.md

    ![](../media/img72.png "Azure OpenAI")

 1. Explore the app by running a few queries.
-Congratulations!
-You've built your own ChatGPT-like app in 50 lines of code.
+For example: ``Write a code to build chatGPT like application.``

    >**Note:** The output may vary from what is shown in the screenshot.